adityashriwas/TDD-Kata/README.md

   - Fixing edge cases and improving correctness
 - I reviewed, understood, and integrated the code manually

+---

+### Where AI helped me in frontend
+- For resolving the API call error like cors error while integrating the APIs.
+- For fast development of UI so that i just need to add the ShadCN componenet and the responsive could be handled easily by AI

 ### How AI was used overall
 - As a **second brain** to validate logic
 - To speed up implementation while maintaining consistency
-- To avoid common mistakes (race conditions, improper route design)
+- To avoid common mistakes (race conditions)
+- Helping refine and structure this README for clarity and completeness

 All architectural decisions, final implementations, and integrations were done by me.
----

-### Where AI helped me in frontend
-- For resolving the API call error like cors error while integrating the APIs.
-- For fast development of UI so that i just need to add the ShadCN componenet and the responsive could be handled easily by AI
 ---

 # Screenshots of the project